-Nutan predominantly specialises in crime and has conducted cases in the Crown Court involving firearms, violence, controlled drugs, sexual offences and offences of dishonesty.
-She has prosecuted and defended in Crown Court trials and also taken conduct of a full range of hearings in the Magistrates' and Youth Court.
+Nutan predominantly specialises in crime and conducts cases in the Crown Court involving firearms, violence, controlled drugs, fraud, sexual offences and offences of dishonesty.
+She has prosecuted and defended in Crown Court trials and taken conduct of a range of hearings in the Youth Court.

 Nutan completed her pupillage with the Crown Prosecution Service (‘CPS’) and continues to build a strong prosecution practice.
 She is a CPS Panel Advocate at Level 3.
 Nutan has been instructed by the CPS Homicide Team as noting junior counsel in murder trials at the Central Criminal Court.
 She has assisted leading counsel with legal research, evidence analysis and the sentencing note.